josephrexme/griz/README.md

 ```
 For more column and offset values, see the [demo](https://josephrexme.github.io/griz/).

+### To do
+- Add custom breakpoints
+- Add custom gutter widths

 ### License
 Licensed under MIT License, Copyright © Joseph Rex